 Step 2.
 Type the following in the Run box and hit

 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options

 Step 4.
-Right-click on the right-side pane of the Security Options, find the “Shutdown: Clear virtual memory pagefile” policy.
-Double-click on it to open its properties.
+On the right-side pane of the Security Options, find the “Shutdown: Clear virtual memory pagefile” policy.
+Double-click on it to open its setting.

 Step 7.
 Click

 Once you complete the above steps, Windows 11/10/8/7 automatically erases the Paging File or Page File each time you shut down your PC.